Avy-Dawgs/.github/profile/README.md

 skiing.

 #### Hiram Perez
+B.S.
+Computer Engineering & Electrical Engineering at the University of Utah.
+No skiing/snowboarding experience, but interested in RF and circuit design.
+Utah native.
 #### Dax Jennings
 B.S.
 Computer Engineering, University of Utah.
 Park/street skier that dabbles in backcountry skiing.